jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 combinations of state of all elements of that UI.
 There may be some combinations of element state that are not valid.

+Talk specifics -- actual states & transitions of the sample app.

 Tip #1: Your FSM data shouldn't be more than a page of code.

 Tip #2: Keep like things together.
 [NOTE] Review Horrocks for this.